julzaza/wildwitchherbs/_posts/2026-01-23-balkan-animal-spirits-mythic-creatures.md

 - **St. John’s Wort (Hypericum perforatum):** Bridges communication with ancestral and natural spirits.

 Ethnographic records show these herbs appearing alongside animal-related beliefs, especially in periods of heightened spiritual sensitivity.

+**Sacred oaks — known as zapis** — are highly respected living guardians, marking village boundaries, witnessing oaths, and enduring through centuries of change.

+These remarkable trees were more than landmarks; they were active participants in folk religion, connecting the community to both ancestors and the divine.
+You can explore these traditions further in **[The Balkan Oak Tree Cult](/balkan-oak-tree-cult/)**.

 ---